 Instructional Design and Technology is also available to answer any questions about Eagle Online or online education at FVCC.
 EDU291Y Teaching Online Courses and EDU291X Developing Online Courses are conducted by Instructional Design and Technology.

 What is Eagle Online?

-Eagle Online is the name given to our online learning area.
-FVCC uses Desire2Learn as its learning management system (LMS).
+Eagle Online is the name given to FVCC’s online learning environment.
+FVCC uses Desire2Learn Brightspace as its learning management system (LMS).
 An LMS allows instructors to manage their course content, discussions, testing, grades, and more in a secure environment by requiring a login process.
-Any instructor at FVCC can use Eagle Online to manage their course information regardless of the course is taught online or not.
+Any instructor at FVCC can use Eagle Online to manage their course information regardless of whether the course is taught online or not.

 Classes that use Eagle Online

 Eagle Online can be a useful tool regardless of how your course meets.
-Many faculty who teach face to face use Eagle Online as an enhancement to their courses.
-They use it as a way to share content and materials, allow for discussion outside of class, electronically grade and provide feedback to students and keep students up to date on their course grades.
-Hybrid courses and fully online courses use Eagle Online even more extensively to take advantage of additional features such as testing and assessment, synchronous discussion and for group and collaborative work.
+Many faculty who teach face-to-face use Eagle Online as an enhancement to their courses.
+They use it as a way to share content and materials, allow for discussion outside of class, electronically grade and provide feedback to students and keep students up-to-date on their course grades.
+Hybrid courses and fully online courses use Eagle Online more extensively to take advantage of additional features such as testing and assessment, synchronous discussion and for group and collaborative work.

 How to Use Eagle Online

 If you would like to use Eagle Online to enhance your face-to-face course, contact Instructional Design and Technology 406-756-3615 or 406-756-3362.